Dickinson-COMP-491-492/website/docs/07-gitActivity.md

 ![stop](images/stop.png "stop")Checkpoint![stop](images/stop.png
 "stop")

-## Part 4: Hands-On in the Second Class
+## Part 4 - Hands-On in the Second Class: Resolving Conflicts

 Before this class you made changes that fixed a "Round2" issue and generated a pull request to the upstream to merge your results.
 In